makersacademy/alexa-ruby-course/modules/4/walkthrough.md

 This is a pretty good start: already our `POST /` route is looking like a pretty simple representation of our rules from earlier:

-- If the user asks to clear the session, start a new session.
+- If the user asks to 'start over', clear the Session Attributes.
-- If the user is speaking for the first time, respond with the plot synopsis for the movie they ask for.
+- If the user asks about a movie, respond with the plot synopsis for that movie, and write that movie to the session.
-- If the user is not speaking for the first time, read which movie they were talking about from the session and respond with more information about that movie.
+- If the user asks a follow-up question, read which movie they were talking about from the session and respond with more information about that movie.

 Let's kick off a `Movie` object with the biggest win: pulling that messy `Imdb::Search` code into an object.
 Here's how it could work: